 In 1930 Petrusov began contributing to USSR in Construction, a publication dedicated to promoting advances in Soviet industry and culture.
-Other avant-garde contributors included Alexander Rodchenko, Varvara Stepanova and El Lissitzky.
-Characteristic of the magazine’s goals, Petrussov often contributed heroic scenes of industry and labor.
-Among his photography projects was a 1934 story about the massive construction of the Dnepr Hydroelectric Dam.
+Other contributors included Alexander Rodchenko, Varvara Stepanova and El Lissitzky.
+Petrusov created photographs for the magazine on a diverse range of topics including collective farming in Kabardia, the opening of the Moscow subway station, and a travel piece about the Black Sea coast.
+Among his most well-known projects was a 1934 photostory about the massive construction of the Dnepr Hydroelectric Dam.

 During World War II Petrusov served as a war photographer for Izvestia and the Soviet Information Bureau.
 He also published an album of photographs showing Berlin in the days immediately after peace was declared.